 We aim to keep Mutiny a fair, friendly and fun place for members.
 These are the rules we stand by in order to create a fun guild to be part of.

-- Act appropriately outside of the guild.
 No, we don’t mean in real life, we mean when you are in trade chat, in general chat, Facebook or any kind of public space where other Warcraft players see you.
 We want to have a positive reputation on our server.
-Remember, you are all guild ambassadors when you’re playing out in the wild as long as you have <Mutiny> under your name.
+Remember, you are all guild ambassadors when you’re playing out in the wild as long as you have

-When we raid, we take it seriously.
 We only raid a few times each week, we want to make sure every moment counts.
 Real life of course can always be a factor and all sorts of unforeseen circumstances can happen all around you that require your attention.
-However we try to keep AFK breaks to a minimum, so if you decide to walk your dog in the middle of the raid, that probably wont end too well.
-This also means:
+However we try to keep AFK breaks to a minimum, so if you decide to walk your dog in the middle of the raid, that probably won’t end too well.

-- Cooldowns.
-During fights, if called to do something (ie healing cooldown, resurrect, swap targets etc) by the raid leader or role leader it should be done immediately without question.
+During fights, if called to do something (I.E. healing cooldown, resurrect, swap targets, raid wipe etc) by the raid leader or role leader it should be done immediately without question.
 If you feel this isn’t a “good move” wait until either after that pull or after the raid to bring up any concerns.

 We like our raids to be enjoyable and efficient.
 On progression fights, wiping should be expected.
 If you have a nice positive attitude towards progression raiding, it helps to create a fun and positive environment for everyone to be part of.
 To make sure that we can make our raids as enjoyable as possible, we have a few rules which we ask members to understand.

-- Keep drama to a minimum.
 It happens, people wind you up, get on your nerves or generally just have a bad attitude.
 But we want to keep our raids as smooth and positive as possible, so this means we don’t want to be standing around for twenty minutes whilst a dispute can break out for whatever reason.
-This also applies to TeamSpeak.
+This also applies to Discord.

-- We value members input.
 We value all input from all members during our progress nights.
-However, please don’t tell us your super fool-proof tactics as we are doing a pull timer or whilst the raid leader is explaining tactics over Teamspeak.
+However, please don’t tell us your super fool-proof tactics as we are doing a pull timer or whilst the raid leader is explaining tactics over Discord.
 Whisper an officer either between pulls or outside of our raid times with a suggestion and we can relay that to the raid if we feel it is valid.

 We don’t mind how you set up your user interface but we do request that you have at least a couple of addons to help you with our raiding.

-- Teamspeak 3.
-We use Teamspeak 3 as our chat client, details to log on can be found in-game in the guild info tab.
+We use Discord as our chat client, details to log on can be found in-game in the guild info tab.
 We also use this outside of raids, so hop on and say hello!

-- EPGP Lootmaster.
-We use a loot council system for loot distribution so this is essential to accurately distribute loot to participating raiders.
+We use EPGP for loot distribution so this is essential to accurately distribute loot to participating raiders.

 At the end of each week of raiding progress, the officers vote on someone to become the ‘MVP of the Week’ (Most Valuable Pirate).
 This savvy pirate who has proven him or herself is rewarded with riches, gifts and many